svenevs/exhale/docs/testing.rst

    [testenv]
    envlist = py, flake8

-This means that the version of python the tests are run with are the interpretor that you installed ``tox`` for.
+This means that the version of python the tests are run with are the interpreter that you installed ``tox`` for.
 To run a specific test:

 ``tox -e py``